mulforma/Zelar/.github/SECURITY.md

 # Security Policies and Procedures

-This document outlines security procedures and general policies for the `nintod` project.
+This document outlines security procedures and general policies for the `zelar` project.

 - [Reporting a Bug](#reporting-a-bug)